Cavein254/cnotes/contributing.md

 Sign into your GibHub or [create a free GitHub account](https://www.github.com/) if you lack one.

-### STEP 2: Fork the project repository
+### STEP 2: Fork the project repository :fork_and_knife:

-Find the project's repository on GitHub, and then "fork" it by clicking the Fork button in the upper right corner:
+[Find the project's repository on GitHub](https://github.com/Cavein254/cnotes), and then "fork" it by clicking the Fork button in the upper right corner

 ### STEP 3: Clone your folk :fork_and_knife: